 There is no current evidence that COVID-19 vaccination while breastfeeding causes any harm to breastfed children or affects the ability to breastfeed.

 COVID-19 vaccines do not contain live components and there is no known risk associated with being given a non-live vaccine whilst breastfeeding.
 The current advice of the Joint Committee on Vaccination and Immunisation (JCVI) is that breastfeeding parents may be offered any suitable COVID-19 vaccine depending on their age.

-We have received about 3,000 Yellow card reports from women breastfeeding at the time of vaccination.
-Most of these women reported only suspected reactions in themselves which were similar to reports for the general population, with no effects reported on their milk supply or in their breastfed children.
+Yellow Card reports received from women breastfeeding at the time of vaccination with either the original or bivalent vaccines have mostly reported only suspected reactions in themselves which were similar to reports for the general population, with no effects reported on their milk supply or in their breastfed children.

 A small number of women have reported decreases in their milk supply, most of which were transient, or possible reactions in their breastfed child.
 A number of factors can affect milk supply and infant behaviour, including general maternal health, amount of sleep, and anxiety.
 The symptoms reported for the children (high temperature, rash, diarrhoea, vomiting and general irritability) are common conditions in children of this age, so some of the effects reported may have occurred by coincidence.